TABLE OF CONTENTS

 6. Get Someone to be a Sponsor / Guarantor

 This article concentrates on the document requirements of the partners residing in Belgium.
 What do they need to prepare?
-The minimum salary requirement for proof of income is a great concern for some couples.
+The minimum salary requirement for proof of income is a great concern for most couples.
+In fact, this is one of the most stringent criteria for a successful cohabitation application.

 To apply for legal cohabitation, the partner in Belgium submits three documents other than his/her identification card.
 They are proof of income, title deed/rental agreement and health insurance.
 He has to prove his sufficient personal means of subsistence before the authority can approve his partner’s residence permit.

-For the cohabitation visa application, one criterion of the partner in Belgium is to provide evidence of sufficient accommodation for the foreign partner.
+For the preparation of family reunion application, one criterion of the partner in Belgium is to provide evidence of sufficient accommodation for the foreign partner.
 Therefore, the dwelling must be healthy for staying.
 The Belgian/EU partner can demonstrate adequate housing in either way: –

 - Title deed/ownership of the house or apartment